Report A Tagged Fish

 Auburn Marine Fish Lab TAG EXAMPLES & LOCATION

 In recent years 2008 to 2021, Auburn University Marine Fish Lab (Fairhope, AL) has been tagging red snapper and gray triggerfish with blue external tags and white external tags and some shark species with orange external tags in the Gulf of Mexico.

 Older tags may not have any information on the outside and just have a thin wire sticking out of the fish.
 However, we still can get the fish information from the internal disk that is attached to the wire, thus please keep you eye out for a single wire sticking out of larger red snapper.

 All tags display 251-990-4858, and a 4-digit tag number written on the side of them.
 Tags can be located in both the back and belly of the fish.

 Auburn Marine Fish Lab Tag REWARD INFORMATION

 We are providing a $50 reward for the return of an Auburn University fish tag.
-For fish tagged in the belly, we need the fish carcass, internal and external tags.
-Some of these belly tagged fish also have an internal transmitter that we to get back.
-To receive the reward, you may keep the fillets but we need the carcass.
+For fish tagged in the belly, we need the fish carcass and internal and external tags.
+Some of these belly-tagged fish also have an internal transmitter that we need to get back.
+To receive the reward, you may keep the fillets, but we need the carcass.
 Please attempt to keep the external tag attached to the fish.

-We do not give out rewards for red snapper that are tagged in the back with yellow tags, for fish tagged by other researchers for fish caught out of season.
-We will still give out rewards for fish caught by commercial fishers that have quotas anytime of year.
+We do not give out rewards for red snapper tagged in the back with yellow tags or for fish tagged by other researchers for fish caught out of season.
+We will still give out rewards for fish caught by commercial fishers that have quotas any time of the year.